Bioconductor/bioconductor.org/content/developers/how-to/buildingPackagesForBioc.md

 * Description - This is where you can write a nice verbose description of what your package is about.
 * License - Here you need to fill in the official license.
 Normally you will want to just use one of the 'official' licenses.
 Which basically means choosing from one of the following strings for this field: 'GPL-2', 'GPL-3', 'LGPL-2', 'LGPL-2.1', 'LGPL-3', 'AGPL-3', 'Artistic-2.0', 'BSD_2_clause', 'BSD_3_clause', 'MIT'.

-Those are the fields that R studio will have created for you.
+Those are the fields that RStudio will have created for you.
 Here are some others that you should also think about:

 * Depends - This field is for listing hard dependencies.
 If you have another package and your package is really meant to be used along with that package then you might want to list it here.
 Doing so will basically always load that other package before loading yours thus guaranteeing that all the contents exported by both packages are available to end users.
 * Imports - This is what you should use when you want to access the contents of another package from within the code of your own package.
 If that is your intention, then you should list those packages here.
 This field is normally used in conjunction with import statements inside the NAMESPACE file that will spell out which functions and objects need to be available for your package.